 Buying a Used Laser

-This guide takes you through a process for checking out a used Laser.
-It is essential to follow this checking order, because it deals with the fundamentals first.
-If the boat you're looking at doesn't pass the first few tests, there's no point in looking at the others.
-All the XD kit, or a new sail and spars won't make a Laser worth buying if the hull's rubbish.
+This guide takes you through a checklist for seeing whether a used Laser is worth buying.
+It deals with the fundamentals first: if the boat you're looking at doesn't pass the first few tests, there's no point in looking at the others.
+To put it another way, all the XD kit, or a new sail and spars won't make a Laser worth buying if the hull's rubbish.

 There are loads of Lasers out there, so there's no excuse for buying a duff one.
 A seller will know this, and should be flexible unless the boat is almost new.
 Prices for boats less than two years old are especially firm in the Spring, when the supply of new boats is tight and demand is high.